 On top of that came the satisfaction of seeing a massive Wasps impact on the Six Nations.
 Sadly, for English fans, it was Wales who benefited!
 They achieved the Grand Slam, with Warren Gatland as head coach, and Shaun Edwards and Rob Howley both serving under him.
 Then came the news that Ian McGeechan was to coach next summer’s Lions tour of South Africa - his fifth tour as a Lions coach.
 Then, in the close season, the new England supremo, Martin Johnson announced his first squads, with nine Wasps players in the elite group, and five more named among the Saxons – a bigger contribution than any other club, and proper recognition of the contribution the club has made to English rugby.
 Once again, the starting fifteen for the final had included 12 English or English-qualified players, and one who was about to qualify – Riki Flutey, who richly deserved his place in Johnson’s elite squad.
-So the Wasps influence on the game remains enormous.
+So the Wasps influence on the game remained enormous.

 The only other disappointment of the season came in the Heineken Cup.
 As in 2004, the reward for winning the trophy had been to be placed in another tough pool – this time, it was probably the ultimate pool of death, with the previous season’s semi-finalists Llanelli Scarlets, ASM Clermont-Auvergne - who went on to finish top of the French championship, before losing the final to Toulouse – and Munster, who were to become European champions for the second time, by beating Toulouse in the Cardiff final.

-A 24-23 victory in the opening game – against Munster, at Coventry’s Ricoh Arena, was followed by an impressive 33-17 win in Llanelli.
+A 24-23 victory in the opening game – against Munster, at the Ricoh Arena, was followed by an impressive 33-17 win in Llanelli.
 Defeat away to Clermont, by 37 points to 27, was clouded in controversy, with the TMO awarding the French team a try which never was.
 He admitted later that he’d got it wrong, but that the French TV channel screening the game had not shown him vital footage!

 The return game, the following week, was a classic.
 In the first half, Cipriani played some inspired rugby, to lead his side to a big halftime lead, before a storming fightback brought Clermont, Alex King and all, back to 25-24 by the end.
 After a 40-7 win over Llanelli, at Adams Park, Wasps set off for Limerick, knowing a win over Munster would guarantee a quarterfinal place, while a bonus point loss could also see them through.
 Sadly, neither was to be.
 In monsoon conditions, with Thomond Park still more of a building site than a rugby ground, the champions were splashed out of the competition by the Red Army, whose 19-3 win was every bit as convincing as the scoreline suggested.

 But this was not a season to be remembered for the disappointments.
 The abiding memory will always be of Lawrence Dallaglio lifting his final trophy, on the final day of May.
 Alongside him was Fraser Waters, who had also played his final game for the club, after eleven magnificent seasons.
 He was joining the Italian club, Treviso, and his contribution to the successes of recent years had also been massive.
-The departures of those two men will leave a huge void, but their years of loyal service will never be forgotten.
+The departures of those two men left a huge void, but their years of loyal service will never be forgotten.
 Their final bows brought down the curtain on an extraordinary season, in which Wasps had overturned the odds, and come back from the dead, to achieve probably the greatest of their many triumphs.